belgattitude/nextjs-monorepo-example/README.md

    ```

    Choose the semver version... and commit the changeset file.
 A "Version Packages" P/R will appear after CI checks.
-   When merging it, an action will publish the packages with correct version and generate CHANGELOGS for you.
+   When merging it, a [github action](./.github/workflows/release.yml) will publish the packages
+   with resulting version and generate CHANGELOGS for you.

-   PS: To disable automatic publishing of some packages, just set `"private": "true"` in their package.json.
+   > PS: To disable automatic publishing of some packages, just set `"private": "true"` in their package.json.

 ## 3. Monorepo essentials